gatling/gatling/src/docs/content/reference/current/core/session/el/index.md

 "#{foo.htmlUnescape()}"

-// generate a random UUID (fast but cryptographically insecure) "#{randomUuid()}"
+// generate a random UUID (fast but cryptographically insecure)
+// UUID will be provided as String
+"#{randomUuid()}"

-// generate a random UUID (standard java.util.UUID#randomUUID: cryptographically secure, but slower) "#{randomSecureUuid()}"
+// generate a random UUID (standard java.util.UUID#randomUUID: cryptographically secure, but slower)
+// UUID will be provided as String
+"#{randomSecureUuid()}"

 // generate a random Int with full range